Research & Engineering Portfolio

 Novel Methodology — “Model-Informed ERT Interpretation”:

-Solution: Run synthetic forward models to test what SHOULD happen, then compare to observations.
+Run synthetic forward models to test what should happen, then compare to observations.

 Major Finding: